|

 Computer Audio Amplifier

 The Computer Audio Amplifier or reference amplifier is used to supply power to passive monitors.
-They are different from a stereo audio amplifier as they are built for the studio to provide:
+They are different from a stereo audio amplifier as they are built for the studio.

 Active Monitors have the amplifier built inside the monitor which can effect the sound quality.